 Tell us a little bit about yourself?
 How do you identify as a Latino/a/x and what does that mean to you?

-What inspired you to the work that you do Public Engagement and Communications at New Publica?
+What inspired you to the work that you in your current position and how did you get there?

-Why do you think the work of LatinoLEAD is important for our community now?
+Why do you think the work of LatinoLEAD is important for our community?